Management Respect for Human Rights

-The Code of Conduct has been translated into multiple languages and applied to overseas Group companies as well.
+The Code of Conduct has applied to overseas Group companies as well.
 In each country, we comply with all laws and regulations concerning wages and labor standards (including the guarantee of at least a minimum wage).
-We believe that favorable workplace environments in which the character and human rights of each individual are respected and all matters can be discussed openly are the foundation of sound corporate management.

 Human Rights Awareness Promotion Structure

-Based on Article 4 of those regulations, we have established the Human Rights Awareness Promotion Committee, chaired by the President, as a deliberative body for the planning and promotion of Companywide policies.
-Furthermore, headquarters committee members, department committee members, and division committee members play a key role in holding in-house training for officers and employees, and promote awareness of human rights and diversity.
+Based on Article 3 of those regulations, we have established the Human Rights Awareness Promotion Committee, chaired by the President, as a deliberative body for the planning and promotion of companywide human rights awareness policies.
+Furthermore, headquarters committee members, department committee members, and regional committee members play a key role in holding in-house training for officers and employees, and promote awareness of human rights and diversity.

 Human Rights Awareness Training

 In fiscal 2019, the Group held e-learning courses in Japan for all officers and employees on the prevention of power abuse (workplace bullying by those in positions of authority).
 In department-level training, we took up “racial harassment*” as a new subject in our training.